raiden-network/raiden-services/package/README.md

 ```

-We use Traefik as a reverse proxy and also utilize it's capability of automatically provision
+We use Traefik as a reverse proxy and also utilize its capability of automatically provisioning `Let's Encrypt TLS` certificates.
-Let's Encrypt TLS certificates.

 ### Network